IBM/pySigma-backend-QRadar-AQL/readme_template.md

 # `PySigma QRadar AQL`
 This is the QRadar AQL backend for [pySigma](https://github.com/SigmaHQ/pySigma) which parses and converts [Sigma](https://github.com/SigmaHQ/sigma) Rules into QRadar queries in AQL.
 It consists of a backend and two pipelines as describes below.
+The project is using [pySigma_QRadar_base](https://github.com/IBM/pySigma_QRadar_base) submodule.

 ## Backend